-We teach a range of core modules common to all the politics degrees in Part 1, as well as compulsory modules in Part 2 which are particular to some programmes only.
-Four modules are typically studied per semester.
-There are optional module choices in all three parts, and in Part 3 all modules taken are optional (except the dissertation, which is compulsory).
+We teach a range of core modules in politics and economics in Part 1, as well as further compulsory modules in Part 2 and 3 which build on this knowledge foundation.
+Four modules are studied per semester.
+There are optional module choices in all three parts.
+The dissertation is compulsory in Part 3, and you decide whether to pursue it in politics or economics, depending on your own interests.

-Research methods modules are taught in both Part 1 and Part 2, in order to deliver the key research skills required on this programme, to support your research and study in your other modules, and to prepare you for the dissertation in Part 3.
+Research methods and statistics modules are taught in Part 1 and Part 2, to deliver the key skills required on this type of programme, to support your research and study in your other modules, and to prepare you for the dissertation in Part 3.

-Students select optional modules from a range which may include those listed below (although specific options may change from year to year).
+Students pick optional modules from a range which may include those listed below (although specific options may change from year to year).
 In addition to this, our Curriculum Innovation Programme offers our students the chance to take optional modules outside their core disciplines.
 This allows you to personalise your education, to develop new skills and knowledge for your future.